mackenzie1745/587-Yelp/README.md

 ## Phase 2: Review Classification

 Use supervised machine learning techniques to build a review classifier.
-The classifier will separate reviews into reviews about food, reviews about service
+The classifier will separate reviews into reviews about food, reviews about service, both or none.

+We will encode the text data using Bag of Words/TFIDF, 2-gram, 3-gram, Wordnet to classify words such as food specific words

+We will try the following algorithms: KNN, Decision Tree, SVM

+Reviews that are classified as none will be dropped Reviews that are classified as both will be separated into clauses and then each clause will be reclassified.

 ## Phase 3: More granular studies.